JPedro2/Cloud-Native-Demo/README.md

 11.  **Update the `loadgenerator.yaml.tplt` template k8s deployment with the _Istio Ingress GW IP Address_:**

-     Go to the file `./kubernetes-manifests/loadgenerator.yaml.tplt` and update _line 37_ with the external IP address that you get from the previous step:
+     Go to the file `./kubernetes-manifests/loadgenerator.yaml.tplt` and update _line 37_ with the external IP address that you got from the previous step:

      ```YAML
      - name: FRONTEND_ADDR